CurtinFRC/2024-Crescendo/README.md

 **Debug**
 `./gradlew :simulateNativeDebug`
 Runs a debug simulation of your code, including a variety of debugging tools similar to glass but at lower optimisation.

+Formatting
+---
+**Check**
+`./gradlew spotlessCheck`
+Checks the formatting of build and miscellaneous files, NOT source files.

+**Apply**
+`./gradlew spotlessApply`
+Applies formatting to build and miscellaneous files, NOT source files.

+`wpiformat`
+Relies on you having wpiformat installed.
+Formats source files.

 Documentation
 =============